-May 8, 2017 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE Special session classes are offered on a selective basis off campus, via different delivery modes or by schedules different from the regular session term.
+Special session classes are offered on a selective basis off campus, via different delivery modes or by schedules different from the regular session term.
 Matriculation is required for special sessions courses.
 Credit earned in 100-level, 200-level, or 300-level special session courses at SJSU is entered on the matriculated graduate student's record as graduate credit, provided the student holds an acceptable baccalaureate degree from an accredited institution at the time of enrollment in the courses.
 Courses taken through special session receive residence credit.
-Simultaneous enrollment in special and regular sessions requires a special exemption from the Associate Dean of Graduate Studies and is highly discouraged, as fees must paid for both sessions simultaneously.
+Simultaneous enrollment in special and regular session is not possible at this time as students can only be classified in one type of session per academic term.

-For further information concerning special session and policies, inquire at College of International and Extended Studies, 210 North Fourth Street, Suite 301, call 408-924-2670, or www.sjsu.edu/cies.
+For further information concerning special session and policies, inquire at College of International and Extended Studies, Student Union, call 408-924-2670, or www.sjsu.edu/cies.